• Skip to primary navigation

 Relaxed Sunday morning baking doesn’t get much better than this!

-Klik hier voor de Nederlanse versie
+Klik hier voor de Nederlandse versie

 If you are an indulgent baker you are going to love this recipe!
 We make cinnamon buns regularly during the weekend, Dutch style, Norwegian ones, we love them all.
 And we also love making crème pâtissière or pastry cream.
 Combining the two, adding a good note of cinnamon to the cream, turned out to be a match made in heaven.